Resources

 An adult's daily carbohydrate requirement is 130 grams (520 kcal).
 This is the typical minimum quantity of glucose used by the brain.
 Consuming less carbohydrates may cause tiredness, headaches, poor breath, hunger, and constipation.
 Please consult a registered dietician for precise guidance.

 CCs may be a helpful tool for individuals trying to lose weight, especially if they are following a specific dietary plan that includes tracking carbohydrate intake.
-Individuals may make better-educated decisions and sustain a calorie deficit, which is necessary for weight loss, by measuring the quantity of carbs ingested.
-However, for optimal weight control, additional factors such as overall calorie intake, macronutrient balance, and physical activity levels must be considered.
+By measuring the quantity of carbs ingested, individuals may make better-educated decisions and sustain a calorie deficit, which is necessary for weight loss.
+However, additional factors such as overall calorie intake, macronutrient balance, and physical activity levels must be considered for optimal weight control.

 Do carbs calculators replace professional advice?

-CCs are helpful tools for tracking carbohydrate intake, but they do not replace professional advice.
+CCs are helpful tools for tracking carbohydrate intake but do not replace professional advice.
 While they can estimate carbohydrate content, they do not consider individual factors or health conditions.
 Professional advice from healthcare providers or registered dietitians is essential for personalised guidance, meal planning, and managing conditions like diabetes.